 Q: WE ARE LOOKING FOR A VENUE FOR A WEDDING.
 DO YOU RENT YOUR FACILITY FOR PARTIES OR PRIVATE EVENTS?

 A: The observatory campus is available for wedding ceremonies, but not receptions.
 Private events may be arranged, but no alcohol is allowed, and there are strict rules for use of the property.
-For costs and details email: contact@skysthelimit29.org.
+For costs and details email: [email protected].

 Q: IS SKY'S THE LIMIT A GOOD PLACE TO PHOTOGRAPH THE MILKY WAY?